 Miloš’ early albums, ‘Mediterraneo’ and ‘Latino’, were hugely successful, while his 2014 recording of Rodrigo’s concertos with the London Philharmonic and Yannick Nezet-Seguin had the Sunday Times calling him “The King of Aranjuez”.
 His 2016 record, ‘Blackbird – The Beatles Album’, which included duets with Gregory Porter, Tori Amos, Steven Isserlis and Anoushka Shankar, was received with unanimous acclaim.
 Later that year, BBC Music Magazine included him in their list of the world’s greatest classical guitarists of all time.

-Thankfully in August 2018, fully recovered and mentally as well as physically stronger, Miloš made a triumphant return to the stage.
+After a two-year hiatus due to injury Miloš made a triumphant return to the stage in August 2018.
 In front of 6000 people at the BBC Proms, he performed the world premiere of Joby Talbot’s guitar concerto, ‘Ink Dark Moon’ with the BBC Symphony Orchestra.
-Committed to commissioning new repertoire for the guitar, Miloš joined the NAC Ottawa in May 2019 to perform another concerto written especially for him, with the BBC Symphony Orchestra.
+Committed to commissioning new repertoire for the guitar, Miloš joined the NAC Ottawa in May 2019 to perform another concerto written especially for him, ‘The Forest’ by Howard Shore.

-© September 2019.
+© July 2020.
 No previously dated versions are authorised for publication.
 Not to be edited in any way without prior permission of Enticott Music Management.